 - Phone: (702) 823-1400

 The inspiration that led to the development and progress of Juan’s Flaming Fajitas and Cantina came from traditional Mexican cuisines.
 These dishes include Carnitas, Chile Rellenos, Enchiladas de Mole, and the beloved fajitas.
-Their menu consists of vegan foods, vegetarian, marinated meats, and lots of authentic Mexican desserts.
+Their menu consists of vegan foods, vegetarian, marinated meats, and lots of Mexican desserts.

 The dinner menu is served daily and after 3 pm on the weekdays.
-The dinner options are vast, with appetizers like the Quesadilla, Queso fundido, Queso Dip, Shrimp cocktail, and taquitos rancherito.
-The Ensaladas include grilled vegetable salad, shrimp ceviche salad, taco salad, and the JFFC’s salad which comes with your choice of chopped Pollo Asado or steak with rice and beans, or seasoned steamed vegetables filled with mixed greens.
+The dinner options are vast, with appetizers like the Quesadilla, Queso Fundido, Queso Dip, Shrimp Cocktail, and taquitos rancherito.
+The ensaladas include grilled vegetable salad, shrimp ceviche salad, taco salad, and the JFFC’s salad which comes with your choice of chopped Pollo Asado or steak with rice and beans, or seasoned steamed vegetables filled with mixed greens.

-5. Hussong’s Cantina – Mandalay Bay
+6. Hussong’s Cantina – Mandalay Bay

 - Address: 3930 Las Vegas Blvd S Ste 121B, The Shoppes at Mandalay Bay